Filter by

 When

-In this hands-on session, you will create two exquisite nerikiri sweets: a vibrant cosmos and a delicate chrysanthemum.
+In this hands-on session, you will create two exquisite nerikiri sweets: a vibrant maple leaf and a delicate chrysanthemum.

 Afterward, you'll experience the art of whisking your own bowl of Simply Native’s matcha to pair with the sweets you made.
 You'll also have the opportunity to take one of your handcrafted sweets home.